Decay must be stopped! – Budapester Zeitung – 2024-07-04 11:05:00

 Thirty years of duty

 The new, financially strong owners would have to present a 10-year plan for renovations and reconstructions as well as a 30-year plan for the management of the castle.
-Anyone who fails to meet their obligations will not only face penalty interest, but ultimately also the loss of management rights – in such a case the property could be repossessed by the state at any time.
+Anyone who fails to meet their obligations will not only face penalty interest, but ultimately also the loss of management rights – in such a case the property might be repossessed by the state at any time.

 Collections of public interest must continue to be accessible to the public, and castle parks must be open to visitors every day of the year.
 “Such strict conditions exist in very few countries,” noted the State Secretary of the Ministry headed by János Lázár.
 He cited France and Italy as examples of the successful involvement of private capital in castle maintenance.